 Nutrigenetics is the study of how genetic changes influence the way food is processed, how nutrients are absorbed, and what it means to our overall health and wellness.

 Incredible advances in DNA sequencing technologies have allowed this field of research to grow very quickly.
-It’s not possible to have your DNA analyzed to identify DNA changes that influence your food intake, metabolism and body weight.
+It’s now possible to have your DNA analyzed to identify DNA changes that influence your food intake, metabolism, and body weight.
 Then use this information to optimize your diet and weight-loss plans to match your unique genetic profile.